valkey-io/valkey-doc/docs/reference/cluster-spec.md

-So while from the point of view of the cluster nodes are identified by IDs we try to simplify our interface with the client just exposing a map between hash slots and Redis nodes identified by endpoint:port pairs.
+So while from the point of view of the cluster nodes are identified by IDs we try to simplify our interface with the client just exposing a map between hash slots and Valkey nodes identified by endpoint:port pairs.

 The client is not required to, but should try to memorize that hash slot 3999 is served by 127.0.0.1:6381.
 This way once a new command needs to